Utilizing localized fast radio bursts to constrain their progenitors and the expansion history of the Universe: Constraining the age of FRB progenitors

-We plot the cumulative distribution function (CDF) of the observed DM of these pulsars for a couple of cases with prescribed ages in Fig. \ref{fig:host_cont}.
-As suggested above, we note that for younger ages, the typical DM$_{\rm host}$ is larger.
+We plot the cumulative distribution function (CDF) of the expected DM of host galaxies, obtained by the above procedure, for a couple of cases with prescribed ages in Fig. \ref{fig:host_cont}.
+We note that for younger ages, the typical DM$_{\rm host}$ is larger.
 We compare these cases with our inferred results for $\mu_0$.
 We draw samples of 100 FRBs from a lognormal distribution with mean $\mu_0=4$ and $\sigma_{\rm host}=1$ and plot their CDF (after rescaling), repeating this process many times.
-With a single log-normal population of DM$_{\rm host}$ we can exclude the scenario where the FRB progenitors are on average younger than 10 Myr at a 95 percent confidence interval.
-The maximum difference between the two CDFs is greater than 0.3 after accounting for noise due to one realization.
-By doing a Kolmogorov-Smirnov test for the 100 FRBs in our sample, the difference has to be less than 0.13 for the two CDFs to be consistent.
-Therefore, our results point towards progenitors with age $\gtrsim 10$ Myr.
-This conclusion matches with the scenario where the progenitors are typically 10-100 Myr old (Fig. \ref{fig:host_cont}).
-These results concerning a mix of star-formation following and an older population are consistent with estimates based on population modeling of FRBs without known redshift \cite{Gupta2025}.
-We also show the DM distribution of Galactic magnetars in the pulsar catalog.
-We find 6 objects with a surface magnetic field (inferred from $P,\dot{P}$ assuming dipole radiation) of $\gtrsim 10^{14}$ G, five of which are known magnetars \footnote{https://www.physics.mcgill.ca/~pulsar/magnetar/main.html} and the sixth is the long period transient and magnetar candidate, PSR J0901–4046 \citep{Caleb2022,Beniamini2023}.
-We also add the magnetar SGR 1935+2154 (the source of the Galactic FRB 20200428, \cite{CHIME2020,STARE2020}) which has a reported DM of $\approx 332$ pc cm$^{-3}$ \cite{Scholz2020}.
-The Galactic magnetar DMs are even larger than those of the youngest pulsars (this is not surprising as active magnetar ages are typically $\sim 10^4$\,yrs \cite{Beniamini2019}) and therefore even more discrepant with the inferred host DMs of localized FRBs.
+With a single log-normal population of DM$_{\rm host}$, we find that the scenario in which the FRB progenitors are younger than 1 Myr is consistent with our inferred host DM at a 95 percent confidence interval.
+The older population have even lower DM but an extra contribution from source or the host halo can not be ruled out.